-Understanding copyright law, knowing how to clear the rights in existing content for inclusion in courses and student productions and being able confidently to make legal use of copyrighted works in the course of teaching and learning is a significant challenge.
+Understanding copyright law, knowing how to clear the rights in existing content for inclusion in courses and student productions and being able, with confidence, to make legal use of copyrighted works in the course of teaching and learning, is a significant challenge.

-The Copyright Guidance pages from the BUFVC aim to help staff and students at Universities and Colleges throughout the UK who are having to face up to these issues regularly as they plan to publish, or re-publish, online courseware delivered through virtual learning environments which incorporates material generated by third parties raising several crucial issues, such as:
+The Copyright Guidance pages from the BUFVC aim to help staff and students at Universities, Colleges and Schools throughout the UK who are having to face up to these issues regularly as they plan to make use of third party content and publish, or re-publish, online courseware delivered through virtual learning environments that also incorporates material generated by third parties, raising several crucial issues

 Along with details of our Copyright training courses and publications, we have also published our Media Legislation Database that provides a detailed guide to some of the most recent publications from broadcasters, government and pressure groups relating to education and media.

 The current exceptions to copyright for education and research were established under the 1988 Copyright, Designs and Patents Act – to read the legislation in full, visit: www.legislation.gov.uk/